octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 authors: Frank Hillard
 ---

-For a better understanding of the formal verification on Tezos smart contract (written in Michelson language) (in the next [section](/formal-verification/modeling-theorem)), we will first describe the theory and tools behind the formal analysis.
+To better understand formal verification, let's first describe the theory and tools behind the formal analysis.

-In order to perform a formal verification, a formal tool (also called proof assistant) must be used.
-The _Coq_ proof assistant has been chosen to perform formal verification on Tezos smart contracts. _Coq_ provides a language for defining theorems and for proving these theorems.
+In order to perform a formal verification, we need a _proof assistant_. _Coq_ is the default proof assistant for formal verification on Tezos smart contracts. _Coq_ provides a language for defining theorems and for proving these theorems.
 The proof process relies on:

-- a theory (i.e. a base foundation of mathematic): We will introduce this branch of mathematics is called **Type theory**, and more specifically the Calculus of Construction which is the building principle of _Coq_.
+- A theory (i.e. a base foundation of mathematic): We will introduce a branch of mathematics called **Type theory**, and more specifically, the _Calculus of Construction_ (CoC), the building principle of _Coq_.

-- expressing the Michelson language as a formal definition: theoretically speaking (GADT, Monad), in practice (Mi-Cho-Coq)
+- An expression of the Michelson language as a formal definition: We use _GADT_ for the theory and _Mi-Cho-Coq_ in practice.

-- formalizing a Michelson script into a theorem and proving this theorem (in the next [section](/formal-verification/modeling-theorem)).
+- A formalization of the Michelson script into a theorem to prove this theorem (we'll see this in the next [chapter](/formal-verification/modeling-theorem)).
+//TODO: What is the script?
+Is it the smart contract?

 The goal is to:

-- provide a strong typechecking mechanism of a Michelson script based on formal rules.
+- provide a solid type-checking mechanism of a Michelson script based on formal rules.

-- ensure the semantic of a script by verifying post-conditions (in the next [section](/formal-verification/modeling-theorem)).
+- ensure the semantic of the script by verifying post-conditions (in the next [section](/formal-verification/modeling-theorem)).

 This section intends to give:
 - a theoretical context about the mathematical principles (CoC, CiC) used in the formal proof process of _Coq_
-- a bit of insight on how a language is designed with a GADT
+- a bit of insight on how a language is designed with a _GADT_
 - a brief description of the _Coq_ proof assistant
-- a brief description of the Mi-Cho-Coq_ (library for _Coq_)
+- a brief description of _Mi-Cho-Coq_ (library for _Coq_)

-For a good understanding of this theoretical part, it is recommended to have some notions on logic (first-order, second-order) [[10]](/formal-verification/references), basics of mathematic (set, group, monoid, associativity, distributivity, reflexivity), functional programming, and language theory.
+For a good understanding of this theoretical part, it is recommended to have some notions on first-order and second-order logic [[10]](/formal-verification/gadt-coq#references), mathematics (e.g. set, group, monoid, associativity, distributivity, reflexivity), functional programming, and language theory.

 ### Type theory

 In mathematics, logic, and computer science, a type system is a formal system in which every term has a "type" which defines its meaning and the operations that may be performed on it. **Type theory** is the academic study of type systems.

 Type theory is closely linked to many fields of active research.
-Most particular, the Curry–Howard correspondence [[6] [7]](/formal-verification/references) provides a deep isomorphism between intuitionistic logic, typed λ-calculus and cartesian closed categories.
+Most particular, the Curry–Howard correspondence [[6] [7]](/formal-verification/gadt-coq#references) provides a deep isomorphism between intuitionistic logic, typed λ-calculus and cartesian closed categories.

 Some type theories serve as alternatives to set theory as a foundation of mathematics.
 Two well-known such theories are _Alonzo Church's typed λ-calculus_ and _Per Martin-Löf's intuitionistic type theory_.
 The _Per Martin-Löf's intuitionistic type theory_ has been the foundation of constructive mathematics.
-For example, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/references).
+For example, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/gadt-coq#references).

 ### Coq

-Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.
+Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/gadt-coq#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.

 Properties, programs and proofs are formalized in the _Coq_ language called _Gallina_ which follows the principles of the Calculus of Inductive Constructions (CIC).

 #### CoC - CiC

-Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [[13]](/formal-verification/references) (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
+Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [[13]](/formal-verification/gadt-coq#references) (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
 The CoC is used as a typed programming language.

 Many derivatives of CoC have been created to handle inductive types, predicates and co-inductive types.
-The Calculus of Inductive Constructions ([[18]](/formal-verification/references) CiC) is an extension of CoC which integrates inductive datatype.
+The Calculus of Inductive Constructions ([[18]](/formal-verification/gadt-coq#references) CiC) is an extension of CoC which integrates inductive datatype.
 The _Coq_ proof assistant is built upon CiC.

 All logical judgments in Coq are typing judgments: the very heart of _Coq_ is, in fact, a type-checking algorithm.